THE STUDENT CODE

 When used in this code, unless the content requires other meaning,

-A. “College” means any college in the South Carolina Technical College System or other colleges or schools with shared programs.
+A. “College” means Midlands Technical College or other colleges or schools with shared programs.

 B. "President" means the chief executive officer of the college.